bobbychainer/VR-tower-defense-free/README.md

-# VR-TowerDefense
+# TowerDefenseVR
-In an informtik lab, three other fellow students and I implemented tower defense in unity.
-The game is implemented for 3d and vr (it can also be played without vr setup via XOrigin emulator).
+In an informtik lab, three other fellow students and I implemented a Tower-Defense based game in unity.
+The game is implemented in 3D and for VR (it can also be played without VR setup via XOrigin emulator).
 A new aspect of the game is that you can intervene as a player in the game.

 ## Table of Contents
 1. [Game Prinicple](#game-prinicple)